-If you’ve met my parents before, you know that they are 100% cookie obsessed.
-I don’t think I’ve ever been home to visit without finding at least a few dozen cookies stashed in the freezer in case of an emergency.
+If you’ve met my parents via my snapchat channel before, you know that they are 100% cookie obsessed.
+I don’t think I’ve ever been home to visit without finding at least a few dozen of my dads Kitchen Sink Cookies stashed in the freezer in case of an emergency.
 And by emergency, I really mean when the mood strikes to eat 5-6 cookies in one sitting.
 We are total cookie fanatics.
 It’s part of our DNA.
-It’s basically what makes us, well, us.

 One of my favorite parts of going home is that my dad always makes me his famous kitchen sink cookies.
 They’ve evolved over the years.
 What started as basic oatmeal chocolate chip cookies have turned into something way more delicious and I seriously start craving them the second I hop on a plane to Seattle.
-I mean, I make them at home too… but let’s be real here, they are always better when your dad makes them.
-Kind of like grilled cheese sandwiches.
+I make them plenty of times in my own kitchen, but for some reason they are always better when dad makes them.
+Kind of like his grilled cheese sandwiches.
 There’s just no arguing it.
 So nowadays they are stuffed with chocolate chips, M&M’s, dried cranberries and dried apricots.
 Genius.

 - 1 cup butter